-(CNN)The stay-at-home summer of 2020 has been anything but boring at the house of Ina Turpen Fried.
+(CNN)The stay-at-home shutdown of 2020 has been anything but boring at the house of Ina Turpen Fried.

 A popular technology journalist, she is also is a Lego fanatic and has opted to keep her 7-year-old son, Harvey, occupied by creating elaborate Lego challenges.

 Some of Ina Turpen Fried's challenges are inspired by segments from the Fox television show "Lego Masters," a reality-style program that crowned a champion and wrapped its first season earlier this year.
 Others come straight from her imagination.
 The goals of the contests are straightforward: to encourage creativity and to pass the time.

 "We see them as an opportunity to spend time together and invite his imagination to run wild," said Ina Turpen Fried, who lives with her partner, AJ Turpen Fried, in San Francisco.
 "The grown-ups have benefited, too.
 What's going on in the world stresses me out, and I've noticed a calming effect of building something with my hands."

 Setting up similar Lego challenges in your house is easy — get some blocks, set a time limit, start the clock and let the fun begin.
 Need inspiration?
 Lego has been posting challenge ideas on its website.